How Much Every Type of Penetration Testing Costs in 2023

 The Main Penetration Testing Pricing Models

-Almost all pricing models for penetration testing will be based on total effort, as pentesting is a heavily manual service.
-Consultancies may package testing into credits or some other form of purchasable allotment but in all likelihood, that only relates to hours of work on the backend by the tester.
+Almost all pricing models for penetration testing will be based on total effort, as pen-testing is a heavily manual service.
+Consultancies may package testing into credits or some other form of purchasable allotment, but in all likelihood, that only relates to hours of work done on the backend by the tester.
 In these cases, we will lump this into a fixed-cost engagement, as the organization can decide how much effort or time will be devoted to the test.

 With an understanding that all penetration testing services will relate back to total effort, we can simplify the billing methods into two categories: fixed cost and time and material (T&M).

-Fixed cost is a pricing model where the consultancy provides one rate and limited ability to submit change orders which results in a known price for the engagement.
+Fixed cost is a pricing model where the consultancy provides one rate and has a limited ability to submit change orders, which results in a known price for the engagement.

 T&M will typically be a contract where the hourly rate and estimated hours or effort are quoted, but this does not mean this will be the final billing cost for the statement of work.
-Anything over the hours estimated will still be billed and management of the total time spent working the contract will be the contracting organization’s responsibility.
+Anything over the estimated hours will still be billed, and the contracting organization will be responsible for managing the total time spent working on the contract.

 One final billing model that is becoming more common is a managed penetration testing service.
 The pricing model for this can vary from one company to the next, oftentimes being limited to a total number of tests in a given month, credits that can be allocated throughout the year, or a manual test up front with automated testing thereafter.

-In many cases, this is simply a service where the contracting organization is committing to a certain amount of spending over the year but with more flexibility and an expected response time from the consultancy.
-Many times this can be accomplished by committing to a set amount of spend in the year and negotiating more favorable rates with the consultancy.
+In many cases, this is simply a service where the contracting organization commits to a certain amount of spending over the year but with more flexibility and an expected response time from the consultancy.
+Many times, this can be accomplished by committing to a set amount of spending in the year and negotiating more favorable rates with the consultancy.
 Any penetration testing company would gladly provide discounted rates for committed spending over the calendar year.

 Network Penetration Testing Costs

 While a combination internal and external network penetration test is the gold standard, an organization may not need to expose the whole environment to testing.
-This is a test type with a wide scope for cost variation because there is a broad range of resources that may be inside the test scope.
-Fortunately, this is open to adjustment with your test vendor, so the potential for cost savings are high too.
+This test type has a wide scope for cost variation because there is a wide range of resources that may be inside the test scope.
+Fortunately, this is open to adjustment with your test vendor, so the potential for cost savings is high, too.

 Benchmark Cost: $15,000 – $50,000 for a test of low to moderate level of complexity.

 This is our complete overview of network penetration testing costs.
-It describes the main cost factors for this test type, like white box vs black box, project scope, reporting provided & more.
+It describes the main cost factors for this test type, such as white box vs. black box, project scope, reporting provided, and more.

 (NOTE: Use our free matching tool to quickly connect with a top-rated pentest vendor that can meet your requirements and budget.)